Skip to main content

 Can I choose which GATE school I go to?

 You can nominate preferred GATE schools on your application, but placement depends on your TSS rank and the number of available places at each school.
-Students are typically offered a place at their highest-ranked school where their TSS is competitive.
+Students are typically offered a place at their highest-ranked school where their TSS meets or exceeds the cut-off.
+Nominating 3 schools in ranked order is strongly recommended.

 Is the WA GATE test the same for all schools?